JuIioCesar/CurriculumVitae/README.md

 **Software Engineer, [Bitso](https://www.bitso.com/), Mexico City — 2018 - 2019**

 Just before joining Bitso Julio started developing a [Bitso API client for iOS](https://github.com/JuIioCesar/Bitso).
 A little after that, he got recruited to work with the Bitso Team.
-During 2018 he has mantained a legacy application and worked with his team on a [new application](https://apps.apple.com/us/app/bitso/id1292836438).
+During 2018's first quarter he mantained the legacy application and during the other four quarter he and his team developed a [new cryptocurrency light wallet](https://apps.apple.com/us/app/bitso/id1292836438).

 Some of his responsibilities inside Bitso were: